How to fly business class on an economy budget

 Say you sign up for either card mentioned above and spend the required $3,000 within the first three months, you’d have frequent flyer points with either Virgin (60,000) or Qantas (70,000).

-According to the airlines’ own websites, that number of points could get you 15 business class upgrades on Sydney to Melbourne flights with Virgin.
-With Qantas, that same number of points could get you 13 business class upgrades on Sydney to Melbourne flights.
+According to the airlines’ own websites, 60,000 points could get you six business class upgrades on Sydney to Melbourne flights with Virgin.
+With Qantas, 70,000 could get you about 11 business class upgrades for the same route.

 Do frequent flyer points expire?

-Unfortunately, frequent flyer points do not last forever, and may expire after a certain point.
-Virgin says that its Velocity Points expire after 24 months of inactivity.
+Unfortunately, frequent flyer points generally don’t last forever, and may expire after a certain point.
+Virgin says that its Velocity Points expire after 24 months of inactivity, but may expire after one month in certain short-term circumstances (e.g. family point transfers and inheritance of points).
 Qantas, on the other hand, says you must either earn or use Qantas points on eligible activities at least once every 18 months, or your points will expire.

 What should you be wary of with frequent flyer credit cards?